Young residents

 • Edition 2026

-From May 24 to 29, 2026, the French Academy in Rome – Villa Medici will welcome apprentice master gardeners from the first graduating class of the École supérieure de jardin and their teaching staff.
-The residency program includes visits to emblematic sites such as the gardens of the Quirinale, the garden of the Palazzo Barberini, the Villa Borghese and the Villa d’Este in Tivoli.
+From May 24 to 29, 2026, the French Academy in Rome – Villa Medici will host apprentice master gardeners from the first graduating class of the École supérieure de jardin and their teaching staff.
+The residency program includes visits to emblematic sites, including the gardens of the Quirinale, the garden of Palazzo Barberini, Villa Borghese, and Villa d’Este in Tivoli.

-This immersive week is a key part of their training, combining theoretical learning, field observation and exchanges with professionals.
+This immersive week is a key part of their training, combining theoretical learning, on-site observation and exchanges with professionals.

 In partnership with